Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Glendale recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers shows Glendale averaging approximately 6 new dwelling approvals annually over the past five financial years, totalling an estimated 34 homes.
-In FY-26 so far, 4 approvals have been recorded.
-This averages to around 3.9 people moving to the area per year for each dwelling built between FY-21 and FY-25, indicating significant demand exceeding new supply.
-New properties are constructed at an average expected cost of $395,000, slightly above the regional average, suggesting focus on quality developments.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Glendale has averaged approximately 6 new dwelling approvals per year over the past five financial years, totalling an estimated 34 homes.
+As of FY-26, 4 approvals have been recorded.
+Over these five years (FY-21 to FY-25), there has been an average of 3.9 people moving to the area for each dwelling built, suggesting demand exceeds supply.
+New properties are constructed at an average expected cost of $395,000, slightly above the regional average.

-There have been $3.0 million in commercial approvals this financial year, reflecting the area's residential character.
-Compared to Rest of NSW, Glendale exhibits substantially reduced construction activity, at 51.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established properties, although building activity has accelerated in recent years.
-Nationally, this level is also lower, reflecting market maturity and possible development constraints.
-New development consists of 62.0% detached houses and 38.0% attached dwellings, marking a significant shift from existing housing patterns (currently 87.0% houses).
-This suggests diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.
+There have also been $3.0 million in commercial approvals this financial year, indicating Glendale's residential character.
+Comparatively, when measured against Rest of NSW, Glendale shows substantially reduced construction activity (51.0% below regional average per person).
+This limited new supply generally supports stronger demand and values for established properties, though building activity has accelerated in recent years.
+Nationally, the level is likewise lower, reflecting market maturity and possible development constraints.
+New development in Glendale consists of 62.0% detached houses and 38.0% attached dwellings, showing an expanding range of medium-density options to cater to varying price brackets from traditional family housing to more affordable compact alternatives.
+This marks a significant shift from existing housing patterns (currently 87.0% houses), potentially due to diminishing developable land availability and evolving lifestyle preferences.

-The estimated population per dwelling approval is 396 people, reflecting Glendale's quiet, low activity development environment.
-Future projections indicate Glendale adding 568 residents by 2041, based on the latest AreaSearch quarterly estimate.
+The estimated population per dwelling approval in Glendale is 396 people, reflecting its quiet, low activity development environment.
+Future projections show Glendale adding approximately 567 residents by 2041 (from the latest AreaSearch quarterly estimate).
 At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development